lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 ### Persistent vs. Single use

 Single use keys are single use only and is deleted on read.
 You can configure it to expire after a set duration of time as well.
 This is useful for implementing single use verification tokens for one-time passwords and magic links.
+This type of key can also hold passwords.

 ## Use keys